Joseone/springboot-test-jpa/README.md

 }
 Of course, this way is not recommended because of the performance issue, so you can go to the second way.

+# 第二种
-第二种：You can put @Transactional at the beginning of your method, it can help you to remain the session, or another understanding, it pass the duty of session to Hibernate, as following:
+You can put @Transactional at the beginning of your method, it can help you to remain the session, or another understanding, it pass the duty of session to Hibernate, as following:

 @Test
 @Transactional